 (NOTE: For a newer, prettier list of real food snacks, click here.)

-One note though, the more nutrient dense foods the kids are eating at mealtime (plenty of healthy fats are key), I definitely notice less hanging around the kitchen wanting a snack…but there are always times we still need some good snack ideas, so here are a few.
+Keep in mind though, the more nutrient dense foods the kids are eating at mealtime (plenty of healthy fats are key), I definitely notice less hanging around the kitchen wanting a snack.
+BUT there are always times we still need some good snack ideas or a grab-and-go food, so here are a few…

 HEALTHY SNACK IDEAS (as opposed to those pictured above!):